-Regular colonoscopies can save your life.
+Regular colon cancer screening can save your life.

 What Is a Colonoscopy?

-When Should I Get a Colonoscopy?
+When Should I Get Screened for Colon and Rectal Cancer?

 - Change in bowel habits